Spanish crisis of 1917: Social challenge

 Barcelona, the economic capital of Spain, was especially conflicted, as demonstrated by the Tragic Week of 1909, and the social crisis was faced with a workers movement.
-Socialists and anarchists fought against employers, with employers utilizing all manner of tactics, from scabs to pistolerismo.
+Socialists and anarchists fought against employers, with employers using all manner of tactics, from scabs to pistolerismo.
 Socialists and anarchists employed peaceful tactics such as strikes, as well as direct actions which sometimes took the form of indiscriminate attacks, like the 1893 bombing of the Liceu in Barcelona.
 The workers movement in other parts of Spain was less developed, but saw the opportunity to exploit the weakness of the conflict between the industrial bourgeoisie and the government.
 The UGT, an established socialist union in Madrid and Basque Country, organized a revolutionary general strike in August 1917, which received the support of CNT, an anarchist union operating mainly in Catalonia.
 The two unions had been approaching unity, at least in their actions, since the strike in December 1916 and the so-called Zaragoza Pact.
 The agreement on a general strike was made in Madrid at the end of March 1917 by UGT members Julián Besteiro and Francisco Largo Caballero and CNT members Salvador Seguí and Ángel Pestaña, and included an extensive manifesto:

 With the goal of holding the ruling classes to those fundamental changes of the system that guarantee the public, at minimum, decent living conditions and the development of their self-emancipation, the proletariat of Spain must employ a general strike, with no specified end date, as the strongest weapon that it possesses in reclaiming its rights.

 In spite of objections from the anarchists, negotiations began with the bourgeois parties, namely Alejandro Lerroux's republicans.
 They discussed the formation of a provisional government, with the moderate Melquiades Álvarez as president and Pablo Iglesias as minister of labor.

 Calls for the strike were ambiguous, with early messaging describing a revolutionary strike, and later communications insisting on its peaceful nature.
 Above all the UGT tried to consciously avert partial, sectarian, or local strikes.
 Nevertheless, the lengthy preparations for the strike worked against it.
-The arrest of those who had signed the manifesto, closure of the socialists’ meeting place, the Casa del pueblo, and a number of government maneuvers dispersed the strikers' efforts, most notably in the UGT railroad workers strike in Valencia on 9 August in protest of the detentions, but with internal labor motives that precipitated the addition of other sections of the union across the country between August 10 and 13.
+The arrest of those who had signed the manifesto, closure of the socialists’ meeting place, the Casa del pueblo, and a number of government maneuvers dispersed the strikers' efforts, most notably in the UGT railroad workers strike in Valencia on 9 August in protest of the detentions, but with internal labor motives that precipitated the addition of other sections of the union across the country between 10 and 13 August.

 Even so, the strike initially managed to halt activity in almost every major industrial zone (Biscay and Barcelona, as well as some smaller one like Yecla and Villena), urban centers (Madrid, Valencia, Zaragoza, A Coruña), and mines (Río Tinto, Jaén, Asturias, and León), but only for one week in total.
 Small cities and rural areas were barely impacted.
 Railway communication, a key sector, was only briefly disrupted.